benkonz/gameboy_emulator/README.md

 # GameBoy Emulator

 This is a GameBoy emulator written in Rust.
 It can be compiled to native and web assembly, see the build section for more details.
-There are a few missing features, such as sound.
+Sound not supported.

-The project is currently hosted [here](https://benkonz.github.io/assets/emulator)
+The web assembly port is currently hosted [here](https://benkonz.github.io/assets/emulator)

 ## Screenshots